What Is An ADL? Understanding Activities of Daily Living

 Instrumental Activities of Daily Living (IADLs) are necessary for an individual to live independently in their community, but they are not essential to immediate functioning.

-Some examples of IADLs include managing finances, meal and food preparation, doing laundry, shopping, pay bills, managing medications, using technology, and transportation.
+Some examples of IADLs include managing finances, meal preparation and food preparation, doing laundry, shopping, paying bills, managing medications, using technology, and transportation.
+These instrumental ADLs require a diverse set of skills required for independent living.
 Unlike ADLs, IADLs are not related to physical abilities, but rather cognitive and functional abilities.

 As caregivers, we must know the types of support our loved ones need in performing these activities.